Thursday, December 26, 2019

 Also a lie is the website’s about page.

 Since the podcast has the occasional black person on there, and since it lists Dallas PD Sgt.
-Bill Sivlia as a ballistics expert on podcast episodes, in the wake of Amber Guyger, rather than talk only about Botham Jean’s brother offering forgiveness, why doesn’t ask Old Bill about racism in the Dallas PD?
+Bill Sivlia as a ballistics expert on podcast episodes, in the wake of Amber Guyger, rather than talk only about Botham Jean’s brother offering forgiveness, why doesn’t one of them ask Old Bill about racism in the Dallas PD?

 Because, “we’re all Greeks, we’re all Jews,” right?
 Let’s quote the bible out of context again.

 Beyond the lies above, overall, the level of wingnuttery appears to be no greater than medium — within the gunz world, that is.
 That, of course, is a big caveat.
+(Update, Oct.
+16, 2024: That said, some of its members may be involved with the "Lutefash" movement, or at least fellow travelers of this band of LCMS Nazism.)

 And, I've seen my brother involved with other Tea Party, or at least Tea Party lite, stuff back in Obama's first term time.